Thigh high compression socks are worn by both men and women from all walks of life: runners, nurses, patients–the list goes on.

 The most common compression levels available are:

-Choosing the right level of compression for your thigh-high compression stockings is the key to their effectiveness and your comfort.
+Choosing the right level of compression for your thigh-high compression stockings is the key to their effectiveness and comfort.
 ComproGear offers compression socks in a variety of sizes and compression ratings to help support you in your journey to health.

 Who Can Benefit from Thigh-High Compression Socks?